 I always make mine sufficiently large for a double bed but a single bed size may be made the same way.
-In principle a Pashiband is a small room with a floor, four walls, ceiling and “door”; the top and bottom should be equal in size and for a double bed roughly 200 centimetres or 220 centimetres long by 200 to 220 centimetres wide; the bottom should be of cotton goods—sheeting, unbleached cotton, anything that washes well and is durable; the top may be of the same goods if one wants the “roof’ to be more substantial, so as to catch dust and what-not that might fall on one, otherwise the same mesh or net as the sides will do and be cooler; the sides or “walls” should be at least 150 to 200 centimetres high in order to make a big airy space inside; to sleep in a mosquito net is always hotter than not having one, and though in cool places this can be an advantage, in great heat it can be suffocating—but safe; these sides are then sewn all around to both the top and bottom pieces, putting small tucks every now and then and specially at the corners so it will hang freely and not stretch the walls tight; in other words for a 200 centimetres length of the ceiling allow material 215 centimetres or more in the wall attached to it.
-On one side of a wall leave an opening in the middle, vertically (where seams meet will do) about 150 centimetres high and to each side of this opening sew a piece of net the same length and about 150 centimetres long, and at the top and bottom sew these pieces together, but leave the end open; if you visualize it you now have a square room and on one side a sleeve or corridor of net extending out about 150 centimetres; hem this open end and put a 150 centimetre or longer draw-string through it: The method is when your mosquito net is erected over the bed or floor or ground you plan to sleep on, and
+In principle a Pashiband is a small room with a floor, four walls, ceiling and “door”; the top and bottom should be equal in size and for a double bed roughly 2 metres or 2.20 metres long by 2 to 2.2 metres wide; the bottom should be of cotton goods—sheeting, unbleached cotton, anything that washes well and is durable; the top may be of the same goods if one wants the “roof’ to be more substantial, so as to catch dust and what-not that might fall on one, otherwise the same mesh or net as the sides will do and be cooler; the sides or “walls” should be at least 1.5 to 2 metres high in order to make a big airy space inside; to sleep in a mosquito net is always hotter than not having one, and though in cool places this can be an advantage, in great heat it can be suffocating—but safe; these sides are then sewn all around to both the top and bottom pieces, putting small tucks every now and then and specially at the corners so it will hang freely and not stretch the walls tight; in other words for a 2 metres length of the ceiling allow material 2.15 metres or more in the wall attached to it.
+On one side of a wall leave an opening in the middle, vertically (where seams meet will do) about 1.5 metres high and to each side of this opening sew a piece of net the same length and about 1.5 metres long, and at the top and bottom sew these pieces together, but leave the end open; if you visualize it you now have a square room and on one side a sleeve or corridor of net extending out about 1.5 metres; hem this open end and put a 1.5 metre or longer draw-string through it: The method is when your mosquito net is erected over the bed or floor or ground you plan to sleep on, and

 you have put your pillows, cover and anything else you want inside, go in through the opening and pull the sleeve in after you, draw the string tight and wind it a number of times around the bunched up end so no insect can get through.
 If there is danger of lice or fleas, the mesh of the net will have to be much finer to keep them out, like a muslin or gauze, but for mosquitoes and flies, netting will do.
 Not only is one protected by this type of mosquito net from all insects but also from scorpions, spiders, lizards, snakes, rats and so on—a psychological if not actually a physical advantage not to be despised!
 I remember how comforting it was in a mud but in Zaïre to lie in my net and look at all the big flat spiders on the wall—outside.
 Incidentally, in Latin America special mosquito nets are made which fit over hammocks.